mrinterweb/activerecord-pg_array/README.md

 This gem defines methods in your models for ActiveRecord attributes that use Postgresql's arrays.

 I wrote this gem because I realized that working with Postgresql arrays was not as straight-forward as I had hoped.
-Currently, this gem only helps with persistence and does not provide a query interface.

 ## Installation